glendaviesnz/laravel-ddd/README.md

 ## Laravel DDD Sandbox

 A sandbox project for playing with Domain Driven Design concepts in a Laravel 4 based app.
-This is indented for theoretically purposes only and is not intended to be production level code at this point.
+This is intended for theoretically purposes only and is not intended to be production level code at this point.

 ### License